digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/troubleshooting_guide.rst

 If you have followed that documentation, we can assume that:

      * Your database pools are sufficiently sized: check metric ``db-storage.queue``.

      * You have set the right settings with respect to:

           * number of threads (check cpu usage)
           * number of database connections (connection pool size) (``max-connections`` in storage)
           * high-throughput sequencer settings (``sequencer.writer.type = high-throughput``)

      * The database server is using SSDs and not spinning disks, and the latency to the database is low.

+     * The database has enough memory to keep the indexes in memory (shared_buffers!) and is properly configured.

+     * The number of connections to the database aligns with the available resources on the database.
+A database can not concurrently serve more than one request per CPU.
+Allocating too many connections will lead to contention and slow down the database (latency under load goes up as you queue on the db).

      * You are not using one of the slow “DLT layers” such as Fabric or Besu that are simply limited in their throughput (``sequencer.type = database``).

      * You have enough spare CPU capacity (cpu usage is not at 100%).

      * You don't have other systems competing for resources.

      * The max inflight transaction resource limits on the participant (``participant1.resources.set_resource_limits``) have been set carefully.
 The resource limits are low enough so that an application cannot overload Canton.
 The resource limits are high enough such that applications can submit commands at the desired target rate.

      * You are able to load the system fully.
 I.e. the load generator that you apply is submitting faster than the system can handle (i.e. you throttle using, for example, max 1000 pending commands, the latency grows linearly with num pending commands).

 If you have done all that, you might have reached the limit of what the Canton version you are using can do.
 The next step is then to find out which component is creating the bottleneck.
 Generally, it is either one of the nodes or the database.